bdanklin/remedy/docs/static/Gateway Intents.md

 Once your bot passes 100 servers Discord will force you to **verify your bot**.
 If you require privileged intents you may need to write additional information on your usage of them.

-Nostrum's default value for `gateway_intents` is `:nonprivileged`, which enables all non-privileged intents.
+Remedy's default value for `gateway_intents` is `:nonprivileged`, which enables all non-privileged intents.
 This is equivalent to setting `gateway_intents` to the above list without the **privileged** intents.
 If you require all intents, including privileged ones, set `gateway_intents` to `:all`.